 Make sure you mix the minimum amount of resin needed for the chemical reaction of curing to occur.
 For example, if you’re working with a 1:1 resin to hardener resin kit, you cannot mix two drops of resin to two drops of hardener and expect it to cure.
 Resin curing is a chemical reaction that requires a minimum amount of each component for it to occur.
-This resin casting article contains a PDF link with the information for the resins sold in the Resin Obsession shop.
+Our resin buying guide is a PDF with all this information for the resins sold in the Resin Obsession shop.

 Mix thoroughly.
 This video shows you how:

 If your pieces end up being just a bit tacky on top, you can try sanding them down and recoating them with resin.
 If your resin is a semi congealed mess, there is not any way to save that resin.
 You can try to scoop it out of the mold and clean with home improvement store acetone (wear gloves when doing this!) to remove the leftover resin, but it may be easier for you to toss the mold and start over.

 Assuming your resin is cured, you can try these resin troubleshooting tricks, otherwise, see number three above.

 If the cured resin is stuck to your reusable plastic mold, you can try placing the mold in the freezer for a minute.
 Remove the mold and see if you can ‘slap’ or ‘break’ the resin out of the mold.
 (You can try smacking the mold on a hard countertop.)
 If the resin doesn’t come out, you can try putting the mold in the freezer for another few minutes.
 In my experience, if the resin doesn’t come out after 10 total minutes of freezer time, it’s not coming out.